Slap Fight: Gameplay

 Slap Fight is a science fiction-themed vertically scrolling shoot 'em up game reminiscent of B-Wings, where players assume the role of an Allied League of Cosmic Nations (ALCON) fighter pilot taking control of the SW475 space fighter craft in a counterattack effort to defeat an invading alien race led by Gaudy on planet Theron as the main objective.
 Besides some stationary helicopters with blades spinning, there are no flying enemies in the entire game.
 As far as vertical scrolling shooters go, the title initially appears to be very standard, as players control their craft over a constantly scrolling background and the scenery never stops moving until a boss at the end that must be fought before progressing any further is reached.
-By default and without power ups, players have only two weapons at their disposal: the standard and side shots that travel a max distance of half the screen's height and length.
+By default and without power ups, players have only a standard shot that travels a max distance of half the screen's height.

 The game's weapon power-up system takes inspiration from Gradius; certain enemies spawn a star-shaped item upon destruction to be collected, activating an upgrade menu at the bottom of the screen that moves a lit cursor through the list of weapon power-ups described below.
-Activating any weapon power-up, however, increases the ship's hitbox, making it a bigger target for enemy fire and difficult to keep successive lives in the heat of battle.
+Activating any weapon power-up (apart from the side-shot), however, increases the ship's hitbox, making it a bigger target for enemy fire and difficult to keep successive lives in the heat of battle.
 If any power-up is lit but the player's ship is destroyed before a power-up could be selected, the star item is "carried over" and the speed power-up is lit on the next life.
 A number of hidden bonus secrets to be found are hosted, which is also crucial for reaching high-scores to obtain extra lives, as firing on determined locations and certain setpieces within the scenery in some stages reveals a bonus secret.